Summary of Decameron tales: Fourth tale (IV, 4)

-Gerbino, in breach of the plighted faith of his grandfather, King William, attacks a ship of the King of Tunis to rescue his daughter.
+Gerbino, in breach of the plighted faith of his grandfather, King William, attacks a ship of the King of Tunis to rescue the latter's daughter.
 She is killed by those aboard the ship, Gerbino slays them, and afterward he is beheaded.

 There is no known source for Elissa's tale.

 Fifth tale (IV, 5)

 Lisabetta's brothers slay her lover.
 He appears to her in a dream and shows her where he is buried.
 She disinters the head and sets it in a pot of basil, whereon she daily weeps a great while.
 Her brothers take the pot from her and she dies shortly after.

 Filomena tells this story, one of the most famous in the Decameron, and the basis of John Keats' narrative poem Isabella, or the Pot of Basil.

 Sixth tale (IV, 6)

 Andreuola loves Gabriotto: she tells him a dream that she has had; he tells her a dream of his own, and dies suddenly in her arms.
 While she and her maidservant are carrying his corpse to his house, they are taken by the Signory.
 She tells how the matter stands, is threatened with violence by the podestà, but will not brook it.
 Her father hears how she is bested; and, her innocence being established, causes her to be set at large; but she, being minded to tarry no longer in the world, becomes a nun.

 Panfilo, the first male storyteller of the day to narrate, tells this tale.